dylanaraps/dotfiles/scripts/fetch/README.md

 <!-- Post Install {{{ -->

 ## Post Install

+#### Using the config file

+Fetch will by default create a config file at `$HOME/.config/fetch/config` and this file<br \>
+contains all of the script's options/settings.
+The config file allows you to keep your<br \>
+customizations between script versions and allows you to easily share your customizations<br \>
+with other people.

+You can launch the script without a config file by using the flag `--config none` and you can<br \>
+specify a custom config location using `--config path/to/config`.

 #### Sizing the image correctly

-**NOTE:** For the images to be sized correctly you need to set the `$font_width` variable.
+**NOTE:** For the images to be sized correctly you need to set the `$font_width` variable.<br \>
 If you don't know your font width in pixels keep trying values until the image is sized correctly.

 You can also use the launch flag `--font_width` to set it on the fly.

+#### Setting the prompt height

+If your shell prompt's height is greater than 1 line high, you'll need to change a config<br \>
+option to avoid issues with the top lines in the script output getting cut off.
+Set the variable<br \>
+`$prompt_height` to your shell prompt's height in lines or use the launch flag `--prompt_height`.

 #### Customizing what info gets displayed

-At the top of the script there's a function that allows you to customize all of the info that gets displayed.
+In the config file there's a function that allows you to customize all of the info that<br \>
+gets displayed.

 Here's what you can do: